 - Who's eligible?
+Any hourly

+U.S.-based Walmart associate

+(part time or full time) who

+does not already have a

+bachelor's degree.
+Some

+field-based salaried roles

+are also eligible.

-Approximately 1.5 million part-time and full-time Walmart and Sam's Club associates in the U.S. can earn college degrees or learn trade skills without the burden of education debt. - When?
-Associates are eligible to enroll on the first day of employment. - What's covered?
-Walmart covers all tuition, fees, and materials. - What does it cost?
+- When?
+Associates are eligible to enroll on the first day of employment.

+- What's covered?
+Walmart covers all tuition, fees, and materials.

+- What does it cost?
 As of mid-August 2021, the company pays the full cost of tuition and books for associates.

-Initially, Walmart associates contributed \$1 per day to participate in the program. - Is it working?
+Initially, Walmart associates contributed \$1 per day to participate in the program.

+- Is it working?
 Nearly 30,000 students were active in the program as of April 30, 2021.

 So far, nearly 7,300 credentials have been earned, including those in high school, certificate, and degree programs.